-Gas) a client using 100,000 kwh would spend £3300 on gas per annum based on the example above.
+(Gas) a client using 100,000 kwh would spend £3300 on gas per annum based on the example above.
 We would therefore receive £300 commission per annum.
 This commission/margin allows us to continue to offer services and include the complete care package.

-  Our uplifts depend on the size of contract, length of contract, consumption and other factors such as credit risks, time invested and services included .
-Our Average uplift across 2021 was 0.5 p/kwh but can increase to 1.00 p/kwh.
+Utilityhelpline's uplifts depend on the size of contract, length of contract, consumption and other factors such as credit risks, time invested and services included .
+Our Average uplift across 2021 to 2022 was 0.5 p/kwh but can increase to 1.00 p/kwh.
 We highlight how we earn money and under the mircrobusiness review, will be clearly shown on supplier paperwork for all Microbusinesses.

 By using our services, you agree that Utility Helpline is an independent energy brokerage and is not instructed to act as your agent or representative.
 In the event the relationship between you and us is held to be fiduciary nature, by accepting a quote and entering into our standard terms and conditions you agree that the uplift applied to your account is properly applied in return for utility management services and does not constitute a "Secret Profit" pursuant to which any fiduciary duties may be held to owe you are broken, provided we have not acted dishonestly in the management of your account.

 If you have any questions, please contact one of our customer service team on 01432 378690